The Hastur Cycle: Robert Chambers’s Wacky King in Yellow

 The “mythos” of Cthulhu is better known, but the public domain weird horror character that more interests me is the King in Yellow.
 Cthulhu has been overexposed in pop culture, the haunting punch “The Call of Cthulhu” possesses, old-timey racism and purple prose notwithstanding, irrevocably dulled.
 The more obscure King in Yellow remains crispy, like lettuce.
 After seeing so many references, I wanted to learn what all the fuss was about firsthand.

-A complete list of the stories in this volume, in order of appearance:
+A complete list of the stories in this volume, in order:

 “Haïta the Shepherd” by Ambrose Bierce (1893)

 “An Inhabitant of Carcosa” by Ambrose Bierce (1886)

 “The Repairer of Reputations” by Robert Chambers (1895)

 “The River of Night’s Dreaming” by Karl Edward Wagner (1981)

 “The Novel of the Black Seal” by Arthur Machen (1895)